MHKace/Walkthroughs/Hacktify/HTML Injection.md

 <img src="https://github.com/MHKace/Walkthroughs/assets/157091170/1ac3b477-3c66-4f65-8e12-699204118e6c"><br><br>
 This observation suggests that the "filename" parameter, utilized to display the name of the uploaded file, lacks proper sanitization.
 Consequently, this enables the insertion of client-side scripts into the code.<br><br>

-Note: It's always a game of trial and error, in these walkthroughs I am just using a single tag to test the vulnerability but of course, in real-world scenarios, these general tags are mostly blacklisted so we need to try with multiple HTML tags.<br><br>
+Note: It's always a game of trial and error, in these walkthroughs we are just using a single tag to test the vulnerability but of course, in real-world scenarios, these general tags are mostly blacklisted so we need to try with multiple HTML tags.
+Also if we notice here only an opening tag is being utilized and the closing tag is displayed with the file name if you use the following payload "&lt; h1> file_name &lt; /h1>".
+So, that's what we say "Hacking or penetration testing is the game of trial and error."<br><br>

 <h2> LAB 4: File Content and HTML Injection a perfect pair!</h2> <br>